-The Bolsheviks defeated the forces under General Krasnov.
 For the time being the Bolshevik revolution was secure.
-But opposition to the Bolshevik takeover was organizing.
+But opposition to the Soviet takeover was organizing.
 Pockets of hostility to the Bolsheviks remained, some in Cossack areas.
-And Latvia, Estonia and Finland declared their independence.
-Leaders of the Petrograd Soviet, dominated by Lenin, continued to rule by decree, in the name of "the people."
+Latvia, Estonia and Finland declared their independence.
+Leaders of the Petrograd Soviet, dominated by Lenin, continued to rule by decree in the name of "the people."
 The Petrograd Soviet ordered postal employees, telegraph operators and railway employees back to work.
 Postal and telegraph workers who did not recognize the authority of the new Soviet government were to be dismissed from their positions without benefit of their pensions.

 Hearing that for Russia the war was over, desertions at the front increased.
 With what seemed to be the fall of authority, criminal activity was rising.
 Roaming the countryside were bands of anarchists, reveling in what to them seemed a new freedom.
 On November 20, a regime of moderate socialists in the Ukraine announced the independence of a new Ukraine republic.

 On November 23, the Petrograd Soviet decreed that all "class distinctions, class privileges and class limitations, class organizations and institutions, as well as all civil ranks" were abolished.
 And the Petrograd Soviet decreed that the property of the nobility was to be confiscated.
 Where Soviets were in control, especially in Petrograd, the wealthy were giving up space in their homes to members of the "working class," and moving into their attics or basements.